To become an advertising executive you are likely to possess a certain creative flair alongside excellent communication skills.

 Related courses at City

-Whatever your level of interest in becoming an advertising executive, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming an advertising executive, City's courses can help you take one step closer to a career as an advertising executive, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as an advertising executive?